anuk909/code-llm-contamination/README.md

    ```

 3. **Result format**
-   The result file is jsonl format with each line correspond to other caononical_test.
+   The result file is jsonl format with each line correspond to other caononical_solution.
    without detailed_results it will look like that:
    {"solution": " return n\*\*2\n", "score": 81, "closest_solution": "))\n return n\n", "chunk_results": null}
    with detailed_results, chunk_results will be list of closest_solution in each chunk that passed FUZZ_THRESHOLD and will look like that:
    {"solution": " return n**2\n", "score": 88, "closest_solution": " return 2**c\n", "chunk_results": [{"chunk_index": 0, "closest_solution": "))\n return n\n", "score": 81}, {"chunk_index": 2, "closest_solution": " return None\n", "score": 81}]}

+   There are more examples in results/

 ### Running Semantic Level Similarity Score Pipeline